Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

-CS recovery algorithms iteratively build up a sparse estimate ${\bf x}$ such that ${\bf \Phi} {\bf x}$ approximates ${\bf y}$ well, that is, $\| {\bf y}- {\bf \Phi} {\bf x} \|_2$ is small.
-The sparsity constraint imposed on ${\bf x}$ overcomes this ill-posed problem, yet is computationally NP-hard due to its combinatorial nature.
-Therefore, most CS algorithms resort to convex relaxation of $\ell_0$-based optimization, or a collection of thresholding and greedy methods such as Iterative Hard Thresholding (IHT) \cite{blumensath2008iht, blumensath2009iht} and Compressive Sampling Matching Pursuit (CoSaMP) \cite{needel2008cosamp}.
-These and other methods, e.g. ~\cite{liu2017dualiht, yuan2014ht, yuan2016htp, blumensath2013cs, needel2008cosamp} face several challenges when applied to real-life problems: for provable guarantees, it is often required that (1) the measurement matrix ${\bf \Phi}$ satisfies the Restricted Isometry Property (RIP)~\cite{candes2008rip, chartrand2008rip}, and that (2) the sparsity level is chosen appropriately.
-Normalized IHT (NIHT)~ \cite{blumensath2010niht} releases the RIP condition by introducing a step size parameter, enabling rigorous guarantees for a broader class of practical problems. {This paper builds upon this line of work.}
+Compressive sensing recovery algorithms iteratively compute a sparse estimate $\tilde{{\bf x}}$ with $N\gg M$ such that ${\bf \Phi} \tilde{\bf x}$ approximates ${\bf y}$ well, that is, $\| {\bf y}- {\bf \Phi} \tilde{\bf x} \|$ is small.
+This problem is NP-hard due to its combinatorial nature.
+Therefore, most compressive sensing algorithms resort to a convex relaxation of the underlying sparse optimization problem.
+A collection of thresholding and greedy methods solving this problem have been proposed including Iterative Hard Thresholding ({IHT}) \cite{blumensath2008iht, blumensath2009iht}, Compressive Sampling Matching Pursuit ({CoSaMP}) \cite{needel2008cosamp}, as well as others others~\cite{liu2017dualiht, yuan2014ht, yuan2016htp, blumensath2013cs, needel2008cosamp}.
+These references also present a comprehensive analysis of the provable performance guarantees for such sparsity-constrained minimization methods, in terms of convergence to fixed point of $\ell_0$-regularized cost functions and the optimality of such approximations.
+However, when applied to real-life problems this prior work faces additional challenges.
+For provable guarantees, it is often required that (a) the measurement matrix ${\bf \Phi}$ satisfies the Restricted Isometry Property ({RIP})~\cite{candes2008rip, chartrand2008rip}, and that (b) the sparsity level is chosen appropriately.
+The Normalized {IHT} method~\cite{blumensath2010niht}, relaxes the {RIP} condition by introducing a step size parameter, which enables rigorous guarantees for a broader class of practical problems.
+Our paper builds upon this line of work.

-We consider the sparse signal recovery problem in Eqn.(\ref{CS_model}) described as: given ${\bf y}$ and ${\bf \Phi}$, find coefficients ${\bf x}$ minimizing the cost function
+We consider the sparse signal recovery problem in (\ref{CS_model}) described as: given ${\bf y}$ and ${\bf \Phi}$, find ${\bf x}$ minimizing the cost function